unicef/publicgoods-toolkit/adoptability.md

 ## Documentation

-Most open source software systems come with at least some documentation -- that is, documentation that is officially maintained by the project itself, and published together with the software.
+Most open-source software systems come with at least some documentation -- that is, documentation that is officially maintained by the project itself, and published together with the software.
 In many cases, there is also a wealth of scattered and heterogeneous